-Revenue increased 8.8% to \$919.0 million and adjusted EBITDA increased 8.8% to \$236.1 million for the year ended December 31, 2012 as compared to the year ended December 31, 2011.
+LoyaltyOne generates revenue primarily from our coalition loyalty program in Canada, the AIR MILES Reward Program.
+Revenue increased \$0.4 million to \$919.5 million and adjusted EBITDA increased 9.5% to \$258.5 million for the year ended December 31, 2013 as compared to the same period in 2012.

-The LoyaltyOne segment generates revenue primarily from our coalition loyalty program in Canada and, as such, the segment can be impacted by changes in the foreign currency exchange rate between the U.S. dollar and the Canadian dollar.
-A weaker Canadian dollar negatively impacted the year ended December 31, 2012 as the average foreign currency exchange rate for the year ended December 31, 2012 was \$1.00 as compared to \$1.01 in the same prior year period, which lowered revenue and adjusted EBITDA by \$10.9 million and \$3.1 million, respectively.
+LoyaltyOne's revenues are primarily earned in Canada, and can therefore be impacted by changes in the foreign currency exchange rate between the U.S. dollar and the Canadian dollar.
+A weaker Canadian dollar negatively impacted the results of operations for the year ended December 31, 2013, as the average foreign currency exchange rate was \$0.97 as compared to \$1.00 in the prior year period, which lowered revenue and adjusted EBITDA by \$26.9 million and \$8.0 million, respectively.